kdeldycke/awesome-engineering-team-management/readme.md

 - “This is the managerialist dream.
 To replace employees' judgement and competence with a process and management methodology. (…) It never works.” ([source](https://news.ycombinator.com/item?id=20881308)).
 And why the retraining answer above is the best one.

-- [A high-resilience org chart](https://jessitron.com/2021/05/26/a-high-resilience-org-chart/) - “If you know what problem you’re solving and you know how to solve it, a bureaucratic organization will do.
+- [A high-resilience org chart](https://jessitron.com/2021/05/26/a-high-resilience-org-chart/) - “If you know what problem you're solving and you know how to solve it, a bureaucratic organization will do.
 Stick with what you know.
-If you’re writing software, that’s a generative activity.
+If you're writing software, that's a generative activity.
 You need a high-resilience org chart.
 Fewer boxes, more flexibility.”

 - [An Alternative Approach to Re-Orgs At Your Company](https://caseyaccidental.com/alternative-approach-re-orgs/) - “Trying not to repeat re-org mistakes, we started working on a structure that would make the re-org act like a feedback-fueled progress driven by the teams instead of by people above them.”
 This is an attempt to extract from the ground up signals pointing to inadequate structure.
 My cautionary tale: this might only work up to a point depending on the company's culture.